Financial-Times/origami/README.md

 }
 ```

-###### tracking.likeComment
+##### tracking.likeComment
 A comment is recommended.
-Arguments of the handler: detail.data.siteId, detail.data.lfEventData, where lfEventData has the following structure:
+Event detail data: siteId, lfEventData, where lfEventData has the following structure:

 ```javascript
 {